Only God decides the definition of love.

 His appearance will transform us and make us suitable for Heaven.

-Nothing else is needed, we just need to aim toward purification until we see Him.
+Nothing else is needed, we just need to be born-again and aim toward purification until we see Him.

 further reading: https://teachustruth.com/1_8_born-again.html